strategineer/personal-website/content/tabletop/fist/jepstein_island.md

 NPCs:
 - Effrey Jepstein "Effrey Jepstein is my name, Money and sex trafficking is my game.", financier
 - Jordan Cane "If looks can kill I'd be a holocaust", retired FBI agent turned playboy/actor
-- Johnny "Ohhhhh no", constantly in the process of almost peeing/shitting his pants.
+- Johnny "Ohhhhh no", security guard, always almost peeing/shitting his pants, has super IBS.
-- Armand "My friends, welcome!", freelance arms dealer serving any and all PMCs with weapons/armor delivered to the anywhere anytime.
+- Armand "My friends, welcome!", freelance arms dealer serving any and all PMCs with weapons/armor delivered anywhere anytime.
-- Fishhook "Drown and be saved", BOOTY leader.
-Is a human-shark hybrid with two hooks for hands and a oversized tricorn hat.
+- Fishhook "Drown and be saved", BOOTY leader, a human-shark hybrid with two hooks for hands and a oversized tricorn hat.
 - Kenton "I'm not going to jail for this", Jepstein's head of security.
+- Prince Andrew "I don't sweat so that can't be true", Prince of the British Empire, parties hard and is NOT a family man no matter what he says.

 ![](/img/tabletop/fist/island.jpg)